Kirby01/Matterhorn/README.md

 # Matterhorn<bbr>
 Use gain into plugin too determine amount of compression.
-Can tame transients in Full Mix.